InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_open_science.md

  1. **Hypothesis**

     This the cornerstone phase of research.
 At this phase of the research lifecycle a researcher establishes a research hypothesis (i.e., a problem statement), selects [research method](https://libguides.newcastle.edu.au/researchmethods) (e.g., [observational study](http://www.psychologyandsociety.com/observationalstudy.html)) which will be used to test/assess the hypothesis and design his/hers research.
-The design of the research is crucial as it entails details of the phases that will follow, such as a clear design of an experiment/simulation which will be used to test the hypotesis, Data Management Plan ([DMP]((https://dmponline.deic.dk/))) which outlines how data will be collected/processes/published/preserved, etc.
+The design of the research is crucial as it entails details of the phases that will follow, such as a clear design of an experiment/simulation which will be used to test the hypotesis, Data Management Plan ([DMP]((https://dmponline.deic.dk/))) which outlines how data will be collected, processes, analyzed, published and preserved.

  2. **Data collection**

-    At this stage of the research lifecycle a research employs the previously established DMP, thus collecting data either by acquiring already existing datasets ([data re-use](https://nnlm.gov/data/thesaurus/data-reuse)) or creating unexisting datasets (act of data creation).
+    At this phase of the research lifecycle a researcher employs the previously established DMP, thus collecting data either by acquiring already existing ([data re-use](https://nnlm.gov/data/thesaurus/data-reuse)) or creating nonexisting datasets (act of data creation).
+Also, during this phase any additional information that could be relevant for data processing is collected and organized, such as data reports, experiment log books, etc.

  3. **Processing**

+    In this phase of the research lifecycle the collected data are being processed .
+U

  4. **Storing data and results**

+    In

  5. **Long-term preservation**

  6. **Publication and distribution**

  7. **Reuse**